Homepage > Blank IRS 1099-A Template

 Dos and Don'ts

-When filling out the IRS 1099-A form, it is essential to ensure accuracy and clarity.
-Here is a helpful list of things to do and avoid:
+When filling out the IRS 1099-A form, it is important to follow certain guidelines to ensure accuracy and compliance.
+Below is a list of things you should and shouldn’t do.

 Misconceptions

 The IRS 1099-A form is often misunderstood.
-Here are six common misconceptions:
+Here are eight common misconceptions about this form:

 Key takeaways

-• Information Included: The form includes critical information such as the date of acquisition, the fair market value of the property, and any balance of the loan that remains unpaid.
+• Information Required: You will need to provide details such as the date of acquisition, the fair market value of the property, and any outstanding principal on the loan.

-• Filing Deadline: Lenders must submit the 1099-A form to the IRS by January 31st of the year following the transaction, which helps the IRS track property foreclosures and related activities.
+• Filing Deadline: The 1099-A must be filed with the IRS by January 31 of the year following the transaction.